ldgabbay/jwplayer/as3/doc/rests/api.rst

 .. describe:: load ( url:String )

    Load a new media file or playlist into the player.
 The *url* must always be sent.

+   .. note:: Instead of a URL, it is also possible to send a full playlist object along with this call.
+For more info, see *Loading playlists* below.

 .. describe:: mute ( state:Boolean )